bbenz/ai-driven-development-workshop/0 - Workshop Prerequisites.md

 4. Bash - Terminal on a Mac, or on Windows, install Subsystem for Linux (WSL): https://docs.microsoft.com/en-us/windows/wsl/install
 5. Azure CLI: Install the Azure CLI here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
 6. VS Code: Download and install the latest version of Visual Studio Code here: https://code.visualstudio.com/
+7. VS Code Insiders: Download and install Visual Studio Code insidershere: https://code.visualstudio.com/insiders/
-7. Java Extension Pack: Install the Java Extension Pack for VS Code from the marketplace here: https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack
+8. Java Extension Pack: Install the Java Extension Pack for VS Code from the marketplace here: https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack
-8. Azure Subscription: If you don't already have one, you can sign up here: https://azure.microsoft.com/en-us/free/
+9. Azure Subscription: If you don't already have one, you can sign up here: https://azure.microsoft.com/en-us/free/
-9. GitHub Account: https://github.com/  I’ll be providing coupons for GitHub Copilot, but if you already have access to a GitHub Enterprise subscription, it’s included.
+10. GitHub Account: https://github.com/  I’ll be providing coupons for GitHub Copilot, but if you already have access to a GitHub Enterprise subscription, it’s included.